ropensci/gutenbergr/cran-comments.md

-## gutenbergr 2.3.4

-This release is a re-submission after gutenbergr 2.3.0 was archived.

-## Changes

-Minor changes:

-* Some examples in `gutenberg_download()`, `gutenberg_works.R`, and `data.R` have been updated to `@examplesIf interactive()` and/or wrapped in `/donttest` to address graceful failure while preserving the interactive intent of the functions.
-* urls in the README have been updated where necessary

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 note

-* Package was archived on CRAN for policy violation On Internet access.
-* installed size is 5.3MB; sub-directories of 1Mb or more: data (4.9Mb).
-This due to the data requirements of the package and the text files from Project Gutenberg for use in the examples.
-We will strive to further reduce the size of the installed package in the next major release.

-## Test environments

-* local OS X install, R 4.3.2
-    2 NOTEs: installed package size, found marked UTF-8 strings in the data directory.
-These strings are in the metadata from Project Gutenberg.

-* Windows Server 2022 x64 (build 20348)
-    NOTE: New submission

-New submission

-Package was archived on CRAN

-CRAN repository db overrides:
-  X-CRAN-Comment: Archived on 2023-08-10 for policy violation.
+* Note: Maintainer change from Myfanwy Johnston <mrowlan1@gmail.com> to Jon Harmon <jonthegeek@gmail.com>.
+Myfanwy agreed to the change, but they are no longer active on GitHub and have not replied to emails asking them to alert you about the change.
+You can see their approval of the maintainer change back in December 2023 on GitHub: https://github.com/ropensci/gutenbergr/pull/51#pullrequestreview-1773485496

 ## revdepcheck results

-We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages